LLNL/axom/src/components/primal/docs/sphinx/first_example.rst

 resulting polygon.
 The figure shows the triangle in blue and the polygon resulting from ``clip()`` in yellow.

-.. instantiate a point, a ray, several triangles, a bounding box, a plane get triangles' area and normal; test for degeneracy make a visualization (Geomview?)

 .. figure:: figs/showClip.png
    :figwidth: 300px
    :alt: A polygon is produced by clipping a triangle.